sbimochan/car-price-nepal/README.md

 This page would be an unbiased is focused to be a single place to know about the prices of car.
 It's not intended to list the specs details of each car nor will be a review listing application.

-### Future plans

-On collecting a sum of data, a json file would be created.
+> Disclaimer: The price may not be up to date

 ### Contributions guideline

-> Mainly aimed to receive contributions from car enthusiast tech savvies and car company's staffs.
-> Fork and create a pull request for a new car price entry or price update.
+Fork and create a pull request for a new car price entry or price update.
 Please try to mention price of all variant.
-> Please raise an issue if any price change found.
+Please raise an issue if any price change found.
 If non tech-savvy you can also raise an issue to add a new price entry.

-> Disclaimer: The price may not be up to date
+> Mainly aimed to receive contributions from car enthusiast tech savvies and car company's staffs.

 ---